So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 Clearly, it is very rare that a listener would sit down and just enjoy a podcast.

 There are many ways to turn your podcast into a Youtube video.
-Depending on your time, ambition and ideas, you can create a whole ecosystem of content around your podcast.
-Or you can simply put the audio of your episodes accompanied by a video file. 😁
+Depending on your time, ambition and ideas, pick which one works best for you.

-The vast majority of podcasts are interviews.
-Filming your exchanges with the guests you are hosting, and seeing their reactions live can add real value to your audience.
+The good news is that vast majority of podcasts are interviews, and they are relatively easy to capture and edit.
+Plus, filming your exchanges with the guests you are hosting, and seeing their reactions live can add real value to your audience.

 (Anyone who has never seen the face of the person speaking in a podcast episode, raise your hand! 😉 )